swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 I have over 25 years of leading edge technical experience both as a leader and an individual contributor with a record of highly effective and prolific execution.
 My strengths include good communication and analytical skills, breadth of knowledge and ingenuity.

-I’m unable to relocate or travel outside the SF bay area.

 ## Professional Experience

 #### [16-17] Consultant, ZGlue Inc.